 The core units of this program provide students with the necessary computer science skills so that they are well prepared for work when graduated.
 The program stresses both the importance of theory and the application of theory into practice through projects and practical exercises.
-Progression into the Bachelor of Science (Honours) is available for suitable candidates with a Bachelor of Computer Science.
+Progression into the Bachelor of Science (Honours) is available for suitable candidates or students can progress with a Master of Information Technology.

 This course is reliant on on-line materials including electronic submission of assessment items.
 Students must have access to a reliable high-speed broadband connection and a scanner.